Bullets For Big Game Hunting

 Ballistic coefficient

 Ballistic coefficient (BC) is a measure of how well a bullet flies through the air.
 It is the ratio of a bullet's sectional density to its coefficient of form.
-For comparison purposes, the higher the number, the better the BC.
-For example, a Hornady 180 grain round nosed .30 caliber bullet has a BC of .239; a Hornady 180 grain spire point bullet has a BC of .431, and a 180 grain Speer boat tail spitzer bullet has a BC of .540.
+For comparison purposes, the higher the number the better the BC and the less air drag the bullet has.
+For example, a Hornady 180 grain round nosed .30 caliber bullet has a BC of .239, a Hornady 180 grain spire point bullet has a BC of .431 and a 180 grain Speer boat tail spitzer bullet has a BC of .540.
 The more streamlined the bullet, the higher the ballistic coefficient.

 Round nose and flat point bullets

 The original form for jacketed bullets was the round nose (RN) or flat point.
 The pointed bullet came later; it was developed for aerodynamic reasons.
-But the traditional flat or round nosed bullet still has many adherents, and some real advantages.
+The traditional flat or round nosed bullet still has many adherents, and some real advantages.

-For one, with much more lead exposed at the nose of the bullet, it is easier to initiate expansion, and expansion is more reliable (compared to pointed bullets).
+For one, with much more lead exposed at the nose of the bullet, it is easier to initiate expansion and expansion is more reliable (compared to pointed bullets).
 For another, blunt bullets are more likely to get to the target if they encounter obstructions like leaves, brush, or twigs en route.
-They also tend to follow a straight path inside an animal on their way to the vitals, which is why they are preferred for hunting extremely large game.
+They also tend to follow a straight path inside an animal on their way to the vitals, which is why they are preferred for hunting extremely large, tough game.

 Some popular rifles have tubular magazines, in which the nose of each bullet rests on the primer of the cartridge in front of it.
 These rifles, such as the Winchester 94 and Marlin 336, require flat point bullets to avoid the danger of a chain fire in the magazine due to recoil when the rifle is fired.